FBW32/33-PB-arrays-loops/README.md

 * [2, 2, 2, 2, 2, 2] ➞ [2]
 * [5, 10, 15, 20, 25] ➞ [5, 10, 15, 20, 25]

-6. **Repeat it.** Create a program with two variables:item and times.
+6. **Repeat it.** Create a program with two variables: "item" and "times".
 Create a program that repeats the "item" as many times as specified by "times".
-The first argument (item) is the item that needs repeating while the second argument (times) is the number of times the item is to be repeated.
+The first variable ("item") is the item that needs repeating while the second argument ("times") is the number of times the item is to be repeated.
 Print the result in an array.
 * Example: ("example", 3) ➞ ["example", "example", "example"]

 **Bonuses - Choose the loop**